 We measure our carbon emissions according to the Green House Gas Protocol - Corporate Standard and ISO 14064-1:2018 as part of our CEMARS certification for the management and reduction of greenhouse gas emissions.

-BAM Construct UK's emissions intensity for the year was 9.2 tCO2e/Em revenue (2019: 10.9).
-We set a target to reduce our emissions by 25% by the end of 2020 based on a 2015 baseline and by a minimum of 50% by 2030 (approved by the Science Based Targets Initiative).

-During 2020, the pandemic has had a positive impact on carbon reductions, with emissions reduced by 45% compared with 2015.
-We understand this is a unique situation and some reductions are a direct result of the pandemic, most significantly from business travel and transport (where business mileage and commuting reduced by 40% and 69% respectively).

-Electricity fuel remained similar to 2019 but we increased our share of renewable energy procured for use on our construction sites, towards our target of procuring only 100% renewable energy.
-We continue to implement energy efficiency measures on our construction sites as a priority.
+BAM Construct UK's emissions intensity for the year was 8.4 tCO2e/£m revenue (2020: 9.2).
+This is a 50% reduction in carbon emissions intensity compared to our 2015 baseline.
+During 2021, the after effects of the pandemic continue to impact business travel, with emissions from this aspect still 45% less than 2019.
+Electricity and fuel consumption both increased from 2020, this appears linked to increased business output.
+However, 100% of our directly procured electricity for our construction sites is from renewable energy and we have started to procure Hydrotreated Vegetable Oil (HVO), which has a significantly lower direct carbon emissions impact.
+We also continue to implement energy efficiency measures on our construction sites as a priority.

-In the the table below we set out the details of BAM Contruct UK's emissions for the year.
-Unfortunately, we have not been able to identify the full extent of our wider Scope 3 emissions, which include the emissions derived from our supply chain and the end-users of our buildings.
+In the table overleaf we set out the details of BAM Construct UK's emissions for the year.
+Unfortunately, we are still unable to identify the full extent of our wider Scope 3 emissions, which include the emissions derived from our supply chain and the end-users of our buildings.
 Therefore, to date, we have been unable to implement any meaningful reduction plans.
-To address this, we are:
+To address this:

-- proactively working with our supply chain to encourage and assist them in measuring, reporting and reducing their emissions. - encouraging our clients to include environmentallyfriendly materials with a longer life expectancy in their projects; - deliver low-carbon buildings.
+- In 2021 we proactively worked with our supply chain to encouraging them to take-up Action Sustainability's carbon reporting tool to assist them in measuring, reporting and reducing their emissions. - We encouraged our clients to include environmentally friendly materials with a longer life expectancy in their projects. - We deliver low-carbon buildings and measured the as built embodied carbon impact against the LETI Benchmarks for some developments.